+Sebaceous hyperplasia is a common, benign condition of sebaceous glands (oil glands), most commonly found in middle-aged to older patients.
 Lesions can be single or multiple and manifest as yellowish, soft, small papules on the face (particularly nose, cheeks, and forehead).
-Sebaceous hyperplasia occasionally also occurs on the chest, areola, mouth, and vulva.
+Sebaceous hyperplasia occasionally also occurs on the chest, areola and mouth.

-In Office Treatments:
+In Office Treatments available: